 Presented live on Tuesday, Feb 27, 2018

 A guided feature tour vs a video tour from the CEO.
 Which one do users respond better to?
 In this tutorial, the founder of Know Your Company employee engagement software Claire Lew shares her before-and-after case study of optimizing their onboarding flow.
-See how her team got a 44% increase in activation.
+See how her team got a 44% increase in user activation.

 This tutorial is brought to you by Airstory writing software.